Thailand legalizes kratom, popular plant-based painkiller – KION546

 Associated Press

-BANGKOK (AP) — Thailand has decriminalized the possession and sale of kratom, a plant that’s native to Southeast Asia and whose leaves are used as a mild stimulant and painkiller.
+BANGKOK (AP) — Thailand has decriminalized the possession and sale of kratom, a plant that’s native to Southeast Asia whose leaves are used as a mild stimulant and painkiller.
 Kratom also has a following in the United States for its pain-relieving qualities.
-Thailand’s justice minister on Tuesday said thousands of legal cases for the possession or sale of kratom were being dropped.
-He said 121 inmates convicted in such cases would be released immediately.
-It’s the country’s latest move to liberalize its drug laws.
-In the past two years, Thailand has allowed regulated medical marijuana use.
-The aim is to ease pressure on the country’s justice system and its overcrowded prisons.
+Thailand’s justice minister says thousands of legal cases for the possession or sale of kratom are being dropped.
+He says 121 inmates convicted in such cases would be released immediately.
+It’s Thailand’s latest move to liberalize its drug laws.
+In the past two years, the country has allowed regulated medical marijuana use.
+The aim is to ease pressure on its justice system and overcrowded prisons.